How to take photos of fireworks with your iPhone

 Some interesting ways to edit could involve overlapping multiple firework pictures into one, selective coloring (pick one explosion that keeps the color while turning the others into grayscale), or even clone-stamp one firework and spread it out into a kind of trail.
 The possibilities are endless here, it just takes a little bit of creative thinking outside the box.

 Have you heard of a Boomerang?
-It's one of Instagram's separate photo apps, but it's also built in to Instagram as a Story option.
-Essentially, a Boomerang consists of a burst of photos that are taken and stitched together into a video, which plays forwards and backwards in a repeating loop.
+It's one of Instagram's most popular Story options.
+Essentially, a Boomerang consists of a burst of photos that are taken and stitched together into a video, which plays forward and backward in a repeating loop.
 Yeah, kind of like a GIF.

 When you combine fireworks with Boomerang, the end result is much more appealing than a still photo.
 Just imagine it — watching a firework explode, then reversing itself and exploding again?
 It's much more mesmerizing than a boring old photo.